1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches

 \section{Introduction}

-For the covariant canonical quantization of the gauge theories (characterized by the first-class constraints in the terminology of Dirac's prescription for the classification scheme of constraints \big(see, e.g. [1, 2]\big), one of the most intuitive, instructive and mathematically rich approaches is the Becchi-Rouet-Stora-Tyutin (BRST) formalism [3-6] which is also useful in the quantization of diffeomorphism and/or reparameterization invariant theories.
-Two of the key characteristic features of the BRST formalism is the nilpotency and absolute anticommutativity properties associated with the (anti-)BRST symmetries which exist at the {\it quantum} level corresponding to an infinitesimal {\it classical} local gauge (and/or diffeomorphism/reparameterization) symmetry transformation.
-The geometrical superfield/supervariable approach [7-14] to BRST formalism provides the geometrical origin and interpretation for the above cited {\it two} key properties that are associated with the {\it quantum gauge} (i.e. (anti-)BRST) symmetries.
-The beauty of the BRST formalism is the observation that the {\it unitarity} and {\it quantum} gauge (i.e. BRST) invariance are respected {\it together} at any arbitrary order of perturbative computations for a given process.
+For the covariant canonical quantization of the gauge theories \big [characterized by the first-class constraints in the terminology of Dirac's prescription for the classification scheme of constraints \big (see, e.g. [1, 2]\big )\big ], one of the most intuitive, instructive and mathematically rich approaches is the Becchi-Rouet-Stora-Tyutin (BRST) formalism [3-6] which is also useful in the quantization of the diffeomorphism invariant theories.
+Two of the key characteristic features of the BRST formalism are the nilpotency and absolute anticommutativity properties associated with the (anti-) BRST symmetries which exist at the {\it quantum} level corresponding to an infinitesimal {\it classical} local gauge (and/or diffeomorphism) symmetry transformation.
+The geometrical superfield/supervariable approach [7-14] to BRST formalism provides the geometrical origin and interpretation for the above cited {\it two} key properties that are associated with the {\it quantum gauge} \big[i.e. (anti-) BRST\big] symmetries.